geoconnections-rjc/GSE-Docs/docs/inputs.md

 > **Accepts:** Any number greater than zero

-> **Example:** A home with two stories above grade with equal area.
+> **Example:** Assume the home with two stories above grade, both with equal amount of conditioned area.
 The first floor has an average ceiling height of 10 ft and the second floor has an average ceiling height of 8 ft = (8+10)/2 = 9 ft average ceiling height.

 ## Above Grade Floors